Key takeaways

 If you signed up for a points and miles credit card like the Platinum Card® from American Express or the American Express® Gold Card, these points would only be worth 0.6 cents each if redeemed for statement credits to your account.

-Some types of points and miles credit cards also offer more value for rewards when redeeming points for travel, including the Chase Sapphire Preferred® Card and Chase Sapphire Reserve®.
-These cards let you transfer points to airline and hotel partners, and they offer a travel rewards bonus of 25 percent and 50 percent, respectively, when you use points to book travel through Chase TravelSM.
-This makes 60,000 points worth $750 with the Sapphire Preferred and $900 with the Sapphire Reserve.
+Some types of points and miles credit cards also offer more value for rewards when redeeming points for travel through the issuer’s own travel portal, including the Chase Sapphire Preferred® Card and Chase Sapphire Reserve®.
+These cards let you transfer points to airline and hotel partners, but also offered a flat 25 percent or 50 percent boost in value, respectively, when you used points to book travel through Chase TravelSM.
+That old system is being phased out and replaced with Points Boost, which gives cardholders up to 1.75X (Chase Sapphire Preferred) or 2X (Chase Sapphire Reserve) value on specific airline and hotel redemptions through Chase Travel.
+However, existing cardholders will still be able to access the old rewards rates until October 2027.

 If you decide to use your Chase points for cash back or statement credits, on the other hand, you would get just 1 cent per point in value.